Which of the following is NOT a type of accounting commonly used ... | Study Prep in Pearson+

 1

 Understand the types of accounting commonly used in business.
-These include Managerial Accounting, Financial Accounting, and Tax Accounting, which are essential for decision-making, reporting, and compliance purposes.
+These include Financial Accounting, Tax Accounting, and Managerial Accounting, which are all essential for different aspects of business operations.

-Managerial Accounting focuses on providing internal reports to help management make informed decisions.
-It includes budgeting, forecasting, and performance analysis.
+Financial Accounting focuses on preparing financial statements for external stakeholders, such as investors and creditors, to assess the financial health of a company.

-Financial Accounting involves preparing financial statements (e.g., income statement, balance sheet, cash flow statement) for external stakeholders such as investors, creditors, and regulatory agencies.
+Tax Accounting deals with compliance with tax laws and regulations, ensuring accurate reporting and payment of taxes to government authorities.

-Tax Accounting deals with compliance with tax laws and regulations, ensuring accurate calculation and reporting of taxes owed by the business.
+Managerial Accounting is used internally by management to make informed decisions, plan, and control operations.
+It involves budgeting, forecasting, and performance analysis.

 Biological Accounting is not a recognized type of accounting in business.
-It does not pertain to the financial processes or reporting systems used in organizations, making it the correct answer to the question.
+It does not pertain to the financial or operational aspects of a company, making it the correct answer to the question.

 Watch next